 P: +31 (0)24 845 7988

-To register for a 3DM accounts, click on the large green button.
+To register for a demo account, click on the large green button.

 1. Complete switch of reaction specificity of an aldolase by directed evolution in vitro: Synthesis of generic aliphatic aldol products (Wiley)2017: